emxee333/data-440-capstone/_posts/2024-09-26-gradient-boosting.md

 Gradient Boosting is an ensemble learning method, meaning it uses multiple models to improve its predictive performance.
 By training weak learner models iteratively, it seeks to improve performance by correcting the residuals in the previous model.
 The final prediction is the sum of all the individual predictions.

-Gradient Boosting can be prone to overfitting, so it's important to consider [something lmao].
+Gradient Boosting can be prone to overfitting due to its number of its iterations on training set errors and emphasis on outliers, so it's important to consider ways to mitigate overfitting our model.
+This can be done by introducing regularization or finetuning hyperparameters [1,2].

-In this particular implementation,  locally weighted regression method (Lowess class), and that allows a user-prescribed number of boosting steps.
+In this particular implementation, we have a locally weighted regression method ([Lowess class, I created in my previous project! ](https://emxee333.github.io/data-440-capstone//general/2024/09/13/proj1loess/)) that allows a user-prescribed number of boosting steps.

 ```python
 class MyBoostedLowess():